Department of Arequipa

 Arequipa (Ariqipa) is a department of Peru.
 Located to the country's southwest, it is the sixth largest department in Peru, after Puno, Cuzco, Madre de Dios, Ucayali, and Loreto, its sixth most populous department, and its eleventh least densely populated department.
 It is bordered by the departments of Ica, Ayacucho, Apurímac and Cuzco to the north, Puno to the east, the Department of Moquegua to the south, and the Pacific Ocean to the west.
 It is administered by a regional government.
 Its capital, also called Arequipa, is Peru's second-largest city.

+History

+The department was created by the Reglamento Provisional de Elecciones, published on April 26, 1822, which established the department of Arequipa alongside those of Cuzco, Huamanga, Huancavelica and Puno.
+Prior to this establishment, it had been part of the Intendancy of Arequipa, an administrative division of the Viceroyalty of Peru.

+Following the civil war of 1856–1858, due to the department having served as a starting point for the rebellion against the government at the time, then president Ramón Castilla downgraded Arequipa to a province through two decrees expedited on March 12 and 14, 1858.
+On May 13 of the same year, however, he made a request to the Council of Ministers that the department, its prefecture, superior court and administrative offices, be reestablished.

+In 1980, the Peruvian Air Force responded to a UFO incident over Arequipa.

 Geography

 This department has a rough topography, which is characterised by heavy layers of volcanic lava covering large areas of its inter-Andean sector.
 It has deep canyons such as the ones formed by the Ocoña and Majes rivers.
 Plateaus range in height from medium, such as La Joya, and high-altitude ones such the Arrieros Pampa and those located in the zones of Chivay, Huambo and Pichucolla.
 Volcanic cones, such as Misti, Chachani, Ampato, Mismi, Solimana and Coropuna, emerge above the plateaus and attract snowfall.
 In contrast with these heights, there are deep canyons, including Majes, Colca, Sihuas and Ocoña, where important aspects of the ecological evolution of this zone can be clearly observed.

 Along the coast, small plateaus and dunes represent characteristics of the desert of Arequipa, such as the ones located in the Majes, Sihuas and La Joya plains.
 These are particularly beautiful and developed.

 From a hydrographic point of view, the rivers draining its territory belong mainly to the Pacific watershed.
 Some rivers belong to the Amazon hydrographic system.
 Some of the region's main rivers are: Ocoña, Yauca, Camaná and Quilca.
 The starting point of the Amazon River is located in the Arequipa region.

 The highest mountains of Arequipa are: